maxh/react-native-fittedtext/README.md

-A React Native text component that sets its fontSize to fill a target height.
+A React Native text component that asynchronously sets its `fontSize` to fill a target height.

+Example usage:

     import React, { Component } from 'react';
     import { AppRegistry, Dimensions, Text, View } from 'react-native';